 Why Fat Shaming Is Ineffective

-Upon recent examination, it has been concluded that fat shaming is scientifically proven to cause psychological damage that prevents victims from achieving their weight loss goals.
-Causing yourself to feel ashamed of your body image is proven to cripple your confidence and wreak havoc on your self-efficacy -- which is your belief in your own ability to accomplish unfamiliar or challenging tasks.
+Upon recent examination, it has been concluded that fat-shaming is scientifically proven to cause psychological damage that prevents victims from achieving their weight loss goals.
+Causing yourself to feel ashamed of your body image and weight is proven to cripple your confidence and wreak havoc on your self-efficacy—your belief in your own ability to accomplish unfamiliar or challenging tasks.

 An enlightening study conducted by the Center for Advancing Health illuminates the harmful effects of a negative body image.
 In this study, more than 14,000 high school students were analyzed to determine the unnerving connection between BMI (body mass index) and suicide attempts.
 Researchers discovered that those who are overweight or simply believe that they are overweight run a greater risk of suicide than those with a positive body image.

-If you have adopted this toxic behavior into your ideals of health and fitness, it’s time to flip the switch and turn toward more positive techniques that are much more effective.
+If you have adopted toxic fat-shaming behaviors into your ideals of health and fitness, it’s time to flip the switch and turn toward more positive techniques that not only make you feel better emotionally and mentally but are all-around much more effective for healthy weight loss and physical wellbeing.
 Use these methods to improve your state of mind and obtain your weight loss goals!

-With so many different diet plans, weight-loss programs, and unreasonably complex exercise equipment, it’s all too easy to get swept up in the mess and become overwhelmed and frustrated with yourself.
-Prevent this by making your weight-loss journey a simple one.
-Skip the rigid and complicated meal plans and make simple dietary choices throughout the day instead.
+With so many different diet plans, weight loss programs, and unreasonably complex exercise equipment, it’s all too easy to get swept up in the mess and become overwhelmed and frustrated with yourself.
+Prevent this by making your weight loss journey a simple one.
+Skip the rigid and complicated meal plans and make simple dietary choices (including healthy fats!) throughout the day instead.
 Don’t confuse yourself with wacky and extreme fitness routines; good old-fashioned cardio and muscle training will do just fine.

 “Why can’t I just be thin?”